Cincinnati Domestic Violence Attorney

 Legal Defense for Domestic Abuse Charges in Hamilton County

 Domestic violence allegations in Ohio are serious matters, and they can pose severe penalties with far-reaching consequences.
-While law enforcement and prosecutors take a tough stance on cases and accusations involving domestic offenses, those who stand accused may have available options for defending themselves and pursuing the most positive resolution possible.
+While law enforcement and prosecutors take a tough stance on cases and accusations involving domestic offenses, those who stand accused may have several options for defending themselves and pursuing the most positive resolution possible.
 Making the most of these opportunities and structuring a sound strategy can be done with the help of seasoned attorneys.

-Depending on the circumstances involved, a suspect accused of their first domestic violence offense against such a person can face first-degree misdemeanor charges, or fourth-degree misdemeanor charges if the offense involved threatened physical harm.
+Depending on the circumstances involved, a suspect accused of their first domestic violence offense against such a person can face first-degree misdemeanor charges or fourth-degree misdemeanor charges if the offense involved threatened physical harm.

-However, charges and penalties can be elevated to for certain aggravating factors.
+However, charges and penalties can be elevated for certain aggravating factors.
 For example, a previous domestic violence conviction can result in felony charges, and two prior convictions can result in third-degree felony charges, both of which are punishable by mandatory prison terms under the law.

 Given these challenges, initiating a defense as soon as possible is critical to one’s case and its ultimate outcome.
-At L. Patrick Mulligan & Associates, LLC, our team is led Board Certified Criminal Law Specialist L. Patrick Mulligan, who leverages his expertise in criminal law, insight as a former Montgomery County prosecutor, and decades of experience to evaluate our clients’ sides of the story, investigate claims and law enforcement protocol, and explore all available options – which can range from case dismissals to charge or penalty reductions, alternative sentencing, and, when necessary, trial.
+At L. Patrick Mulligan & Associates, LLC, our team is led by Board Certified Criminal Law Specialist L. Patrick Mulligan, who leverages his expertise in criminal law, insight as a former Montgomery County prosecutor, and decades of experience to evaluate our clients’ sides of the story, investigate claims and law enforcement protocol, and explore all available options, which can range from case dismissals to charge or penalty reductions, alternative sentencing, and, when necessary, trial.